itfrombit/osx_handmade/README.md

 Also, copy over the test, test2, and test3 asset folders, and the intro_art.hha file to the data subdirectory of this repository.

+Your file/directory structure should look like this:

+    .                      // root directory of this repository code/Makefile          // and the rest of the OS X platform code code/osx_handmade.cpp  // and the rest of the OS X platform code cpp/code/handmade.cpp  // and the rest of Casey's code data/intro_art.hha             // prebuilt art pack from the SendOwl site data/test/test_background.bmp  // and the rest of test assets data/test2/grass00.bmp         // and the rest of test2 assets data/test3/bloop_00.wav        // and the rest of test3 assets fonts/LiberationMono-Regular.ttf
+	fonts/LiberationSans-Regular.ttf
+	patches/                // patches to Casey's HH source code xcode/                  // Xcode project files

 Before you build the application for the first time, you need to create the packed asset files.
 To do this, run

     make osx_asset_builder

-and then execute the osx_asset_builder command line program.
-This will create the .hha files.
+from the code directory and then execute the osx_asset_builder command line program.
+This will create the .hha files in the data subdirectory of this repository.
+This is where the Makefile looks for them when building the Handmade Hero app package.
+You only need to re-run the osx_asset_builder if the art assets change or if you decide to use a different font.

 If you already have packed asset files, you can just copy them to the data subdirectory and skip building and running the osx_asset_builder.